Suggestion: Watch the 20 minutes video tutorial before reading this article

 United Sweethearts Garment

 United Sweethearts Garment is a subsidiary of MWE Holdings Berhad (founded in 1970), which is a Malaysia based company.
-The subsidiary, United Sweethearts Garment, was established in 1984 in Malaysia but in 2002, they also started manufacturing units in Vietnam.
+The subsidiary, United Sweethearts Garment, was established in 1984 in Malaysia but in 2002, it also started manufacturing units in Vietnam.

 United Sweethearts Garment (Vietnam) Co, Ltd has manufacturing plants located in Dong Nai and Dong Nai Phase 3.
 They’re mostly known for their sports and casual wear products.